 MC Digital Realty announces new Tokyo data centre on the way

-Global provider of data centre colocation and interconnection solutions Digital Realty has revealed its interest for further expansion in Asia Pacific.
+Global provider of data center colocation and interconnection solutions Digital Realty has revealed its interest for further expansion in Asia Pacific.

 The company announced that MC DIgital Realty - a 50/50 joint venture between Mitsubishi Corporation and Digital Realty - has reached an agreement to acquire a five-acre land parcel in Tokyo.

-As soon as the deal is closed, demolition of the existing structure is to begin on the site with data centre development expected to begin in 2020, subject to planning approvals.
+As soon as the deal is closed, demolition of the existing structure is to begin on the site with data center development expected to begin in 2020, subject to planning approvals.

 According to Digital Realty chief executive officer A. William Stein., the first phase of the new facility will deliver up to 36.5 MW of total IT capacity.

 "We are pleased to be procuring land through MC Digital Realty to power our customers' digital ambitions in Japan, with state-of-the-art future capacity in Tokyo, a longtime target market and one of the top financial and technology hubs in the Asia Pacific region," says Stein.

 "Public cloud growth, surging demand for data center solutions and a mature technology infrastructure market make Japan a highly attractive market poised for rapid growth over the next several years.
 This milestone will enable us to continue executing upon our mission of providing our customers the trusted foundation for the digital world."

 Digital Realty currently operates several data centers within the APAC, including Singapore, Hong Kong, Japan, and Australia.